 Hi, I am currently a researcher in Dr. Nicholas Rule’s Social Perception and Cognition Lab at the University of Toronto.

-An integral part of this work has been developing novel experimental and analytic approaches needed to examine these phenomena in social interactions between real people from diverse populations.
+An integral part of my research is developing novel experimental and analytic approaches needed to examine these phenomena in social interactions between real people from diverse populations.

 I also practice open science (OSF page), and have a interest in philosophy of science, research and quantitative methods.